 “Making Bedlam, Making Mayhem Method: Toward a Trauma-Informed Mad Feminist Literary Theory and Praxis.”
-Humanities, Forthcoming, Fall 2022.
+Humanities, Forthcoming, 2023.

 Madwomen in Social Justice Literatures, Movements, and Art.
 Co-edited with Nicole Crevar.
 Vernon Press.
-Forthcoming, 2022.
+2022.
 Print.

 “Media Literacy, Education, and a Global Pandemic: Lessons Learned in a Gender and Pop Culture Classroom.”
 Co-authored with Ebehitale Imobhio.
 Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, Vol. 8, Issue 3: “Traversing Borders, Transgressing Boundaries in Popular Culture and Pedagogy,” November 2021.
 Web.

 “Shifting Identity Platforms, Shifting Identities: (Mis?)Representation on Social Media Is Changing Who We Are and How We Think (about Identity).”
 How Technology is Changing Human Behavior.
 Praeger, April 2019.
 Print and web.

 “Gender, Madness, and Commitment.”
 Disability: A Reference Handbook.
 Michael Rembis, Ed.
 ABC-CLIO: Contemporary World Issues, 2019.
 Print and web.

 Master’s Thesis: Woolf’s Alternative Medicine: Narrative Consciousness as Social Treatment, Western Illinois University, 2014.